IonelaBita/Bug---Reports/README.md

 **Expected results:**

-To appear the facebook page of site.
+To appear the facebook page of the site.

 **Actual results:**